bnreplah/veracode-scriptable-request-modifications/README.md

-# Veracode Scriptable Request Modifications Examples#
+# Veracode Scriptable Request Modifications Examples/Templates #
 This repo contains some example Scriptable request modifications for use with Veracode DAST Scans.

 SRM for the following Authentication structures are present in this repo: